kammitama5/kammitama5.github.io/_posts/2023-03-08-Wednesday-March-8th.md

 work of others, and I like that a lot.
 I know that no field is perfect, but I really appreciate that about the culture.
 I don't want to be made fun of
 (yet again) because I don't want to talk about Chat-GPT and find it uninteresting, and because I think Cray machines are cool and that we should know our history more.
 Because we should.
+- During the dinner, the vibe was so cool that I was able to carpool for an airport ride with two other PhD students, talk with Renée about postdocs and the whole tenure-track road, as well as Mathematics community-culture stuff and getting the most out of your Mathematics research experience, and one of my PhD friends, Alex, said that he has a theory that it's because Mathematics is so large and there's been so much done, that we can't do it alone, so it's important to have this culture of collaboration.
+I really liked that.
+Also, I sadly learned that Robert didn't end up doing karoke after all, because the bar was closed for spring break (wonk wonk).

 ## Anyways
 - Here are some photos